ndornseif/pypricklybird/README.md

 -----

 ## Overview
-This is a python implementation of the [pricklybird](https://github.com/ndornseif/pricklybird) format.
+This is a python implementation of the [pricklybird](https://github.com/ndornseif/pricklybird) format version `v1`.

 ## Usage
 ```python